KevinArce/KevinArce/README.md

 - 📱 Check out my App [German From Zero to Hero](https://play.google.com/store/apps/details?id=com.ArceLab.German) 🤠

-- ⚡ Fun fact **I like to play the Piano so...
+- ⚡ Fun fact **I like to play Piano so...
 If you have one, let me know and smash the keys together! 🥳**

 ### 📑 Blogs Posts
 <!-- BLOG-POST-LIST:START -->